BlueGummi/charmos/style_guide.md

 # Style Guide

 This is a style **guide**, not a set of style **rules**.
-It is not entirely prohibited from having small segments of code that deviate from the guidelines specified here.
+It is not entirely prohibited to have small segments of code that deviate from the guidelines specified here.

 ## General naming conventions